0xarc-io/analytics-sdk/docs-site/docs/tracking/manual/event.md

 A generic, catch-all `event` log.
 Use this method when no existing methods satisfy your requirements.
 This method can be used to track any event that you want, and supports more fine-grained control.

+See the [Custom Events Guide](/guides/custom-events) for more information on how to use custom events in practice.

 ---

 ## Basic Usage